 What noise do you have to put up with?

-Obviously, when the basses start humming in the middle of the night, that’s not okay.
+Obviously, when the basses start humming in your apartment whereas the party is at the neighbors, that’s not okay.
 There are house rules, where you will also find rest periods, e.g. when loud music is forbidden.
 The best thing to do here is to go directly to the neighbor and ask them to be more quiet.
 If you are polite and bring up your concerns with a wink, your neighbor will certainly respect your wish.

 However, if your neighbor doesn’t show any understanding at all, you can contact the landlord to solve the problem permanently.
 And if you are completely deprived of sleep by a disturbance of the peace at night, the police will also help.

 You can’t do something about everything that happens at room volume at the permitted times.
 Room volume is the volume of normal living noises.
-Typical living noises are noises of daily life.
-If the neighbor’s child practices on the flute or if you hear the tenant’s toilet above you, you have to accept this.
+If your neighbor’s child is making noise or your neighbors are playing the guitar after work, you have to accept it..
 Even if children cry and shout at night – this is part of the normal development of a child and must be tolerated.
 You can, however, do some things in your own home to dampen the noises.

 Badly insulated apartment – what to do?

 There are a few relatively simple ways of soundproofing your home yourself.
 A rule of thumb is that particularly bright and smooth surfaces reflect sound well.
 You should therefore concentrate on these surfaces.
 However, you must ask your landlord for permission before carrying out any major construction work.

 Carpet: Often a normal carpet helps to reduce the noise of your neighbors from below.
 You don’t have to contact your landlord for that.
 But be careful not to damage the underlying laminated flooring or tiles with carpet glue.
 Sometimes you don’t even need carpet glue and it works wonderfully without it.
 You can also get some smaller carpets that are as thick as possible.
 This can also help a little.